guzart/gulp-ng-constant/README.md

 Default: `false`
 _optional_

-If true it will return a gulp stream, which can then be piped other gulp plugins ([Example](#stream)).
+If true it returns a new gulp stream, which can then be piped other gulp plugins ([Example](#stream)).

 #### options.constants